 The study explains that the reason Vitamin C is effective in aiding skin reparation and healing is that it is already present in the skin and is directly impacting collagen transcription and synthesis.

 This is why Vitamin C is so effective when applied topically to the skin to help fade acne scar marks by aiding the collagen and skin healing process.

 My before and after using Vitamin C to fade acne scarring.

 I had both indented atrophic scarring as well as discoloration from acne scarring.

-For the past few years I have done at-home derma-rolling and used copper peptides to target my deepest scarred areas.
+For the past few years I have done at-home derma-rolling and used copper peptides to target my deepest scarred areas at night, and then applied Vitamin & an exfoliation cream on my skin in the morning.
 After a few years my indented scarring has improved substantially to the point it is barely noticeable in some areas and not noticeable at all in others.

 At that point I noticed my skin still had some discoloration so I started using a shorter needle derma pen, and Vitamin C serum to target and fade my skin discoloration and give skin a healthy glow.

-I keep getting compliments on my skin, something I never thought would happen a few years ago, and I love the way it has been improving using my at-home derma-roller and copper peptides, and now using the Vitamin C serum.
+I keep getting compliments on my skin, something I never thought would happen a few years ago, and I love the way it has been improving using my at-home derma-roller and copper peptides, and now using the Vitamin C serum each morning.

 Vitamin C is also a great part of an everyday skinare routine even once scarring is faded and healed, and I plan on using it everyday for many more years to come.